HL7/davinci-dtr/input/pagecontent/specification.md

   * [Launch outside of CRD](specification__behaviors__launch_outside_of_CRD.html)
   * [Privacy, Safety and Security](specification__behaviors__privacy_safety_and_security.html)

 >Note: A reference implementation has been created.
 The code is available at [DTR GitHub](https://github.com/HL7-DaVinci/dtr).
-The executable is at [DTR Logical Health](https://davinci-dtr.logicahealth.org/smart/launch.html).
+The executable is at [DTR Logica Health](https://davinci-dtr.logicahealth.org/smart/launch.html).